 Students all over North America view Mexico as a wonderful place.
 The low cost, beautiful beaches, and spectacular food make it an ideal place for spring break holidays.
-However, unbeknownst to many, and for decades already, Mexico has been attracting students from the US, Canada, Latin American and from all over the world.
+However, unbeknownst to many, and for decades already, Mexico has been attracting students from the US, Canada, Latin America, and all over the world.

 This is because Mexico has carved for itself a distinguished position as a study destination.
 It is an exceptional place to study subjects such as Spanish language and Literature, Medicine, Architecture, Anthropology, Art History, Cinema, Marketing, etc.

-As far back as the 70s, the stratospheric cost of medical studies in the US had attracted to Mexico many medical students who, after studying there, were well placed to pass the licencing examinations back home.
+As far back as the 70s, the stratospheric cost of medical studies in the US had attracted to Mexico many medical students who, after studying there, were well placed to pass the licensing examinations back home.
 This is a tradition going back decades.
-The Mexican social medical care system is offers students great exposure and potential for gaining clinical experience.
+The Mexican social medical care system offers students great exposure and potential for gaining clinical experience.

 Furthermore, because Mexico is a country of high seismic activity, its civil engineers and architects must construct to demanding standards and have established a high reputation: so much so that experts come from as far as Japan to learn about Mexican construction techniques and to experience the bold modern architectural trends being developed in the country’s architecture schools.